nolash/erc20-demurrage-token/README.md

     - Then the resulting balances after one tax period of those two trading would be 1080 Sarafu while the remaining non-active users would be 980 Sarafu.
 If this behaviour continued in the next tax period, with the same two users only trading (with no net balance changes), they would have 1158.39999968 Sarafu and those users that are not trading would have their balances further reduced to 960.40 Sarafu.
 If this continued on ~forever those two active trading users would have the entire token supply and the non-trading users would eventually reach a zero balance.
     - this example calculation for 3 tax periods can be found here: https://gitlab.com/grassrootseconomics/cic-docs/-/blob/master/demurrage-redist-sarafu.ods

-## Variables
+## Nomenclature

-* Inputs to Constructor (Set only once during contract deployment can't be changed )
 * `Demurrage` aka Decay amount: A percentage of token supply that will be charged once per minute and evenly redistributed to _active_ users every Demurrage Period (minutes)
+* Base balance: The inflated balance of each user is stored for bookkeeping.
+* Sink Token Address: Rounding errors and if no one trades the tax goes to this address
 * Demurrage Period (minutes)- aka `period`: The number of minutes over which a user must be _active_ to receive tax-redistibution.
-  * Inflated Balance: The inflated balance of each user is stored for bookkeeping.
-  * Number of Decimals: Resolution on token (TODO) (Default 6)
-  * Minimum Activity Volume: (TODO) the minimum transaction amount to be considered active
-  * Sink Token Address: Rounding errors and if no one trades the tax goes to this address

 ## Ownership

 * Contract creator is owner
-* Ownership can be transferred (also to ownership void contract "no more changes can be made")
+* Ownership can be transferred

 ## Mint

-* Owner can add minters
+* Owner can add minters and remove
   - A faucet contract would be a minter and choose the amount of tokens to mint and distribute to new _validated_ users.
   - The interface says the amount and is at the caller's discretion per contract call. _validation_ is outside of this contract.
+* A minter can remove itself
 * Minters can mint any amount